 Determine one small thing you can do to get started.

 Sometimes a barrier to getting started is just that – getting started.
 If you can knock one thing off the list you wrote down, many times other items will start to fall like dominoes.
 So what is one easy thing you can do to begin?
 Just 10 math problems?
-Your logical fallacies homework?
+Reading a short passage?
 Pick one and do it right away, just to get the ball rolling.

 Keep your work with you (in case you have extra time).

-Sit in the car waiting for a sibling?
-Wait for your folks to pick you up from practice?
+Sitting in the car waiting for a sibling?
+Waiting for your folks to pick you up from practice?
 Keep work with you in case you find time to knock off something small – particularly if you have reading to do, a worksheet to complete, or planning or other small parts of projects that can be knocked off quickly or are portable.

 Figure out when you’re most productive and create a dedicated study time.